-Veneers can be made if ceramic, porcelain, or composite material and typically require multiple appointments to complete.
+Veneers can be made of ceramic, porcelain, or composite material and typically require multiple appointments to complete.

 If you need more information about Teeth Whitening in GTA, contact us today

 Your teeth are protected by enamel, which is the hardest natural material in your body.
-Despite this, however, your teeth are still susceptible to wear and damage over time due to excessive grinding and dental injury if they are not well-protected.
+However, your teeth are still susceptible to wear and damage over time due to excessive grinding and dental injury if they are not well-protected.

 Crown & Bridge